Dumitru Coroamă: Early decades and rise

-Coroamă was born on July 19, 1885 in Răpciune, a village in Hangu commune, Neamț County, nowadays covered by Lake Bicaz.
+Coroamă was born on July 19, 1885, in Răpciune, a village in Hangu commune, Neamț County, nowadays covered by Lake Bicaz.
 He was the eighth of ten children born to Toma and Ecaterina Coroamă.
 His father, a likely immigrant from the neighboring Duchy of Bukovina, was mayor of Hangu in 1876–1881; as such, he represented his constituents in litigation against landowner Grigore Sturdza.
-Dumitru was the eighth of ten children born to the couple.
-After graduating primary school in Schitu, he studied at the Petru Rareș High School, and worked as a substitute schoolteacher in Suceava County, at Broșteni, and then in Neamț, at Farcașa.
+Dumitru was the eighth of ten children born to the couple; his more distant relatives included Eustochia Ciucanu, who was Staritsa at Agapia Monastery from 1960 to her death in 1992.
+After graduating primary school in Schitu, the future general studied at the Petru Rareș High School, and worked as a substitute schoolteacher in Suceava County, at Broșteni, and then in Neamț, at Farcașa.
 Opting for a career in the Romanian Land Forces, he graduated from the Infantry Officers' School (1907), emerging as a Sub-lieutenant, and then took a graduate diploma from the Higher War School.

 Assigned to the 15th Dorobanți Regiment in Piatra Neamț, Coroamă first saw action during the Second Balkan War of 1913.
 He was again called to action during the campaign of World War I, overseeing defensive maneuvers on the fortified lines of the Trotuș, Oituz, and Uz river valleys.
-By 1916, Coroamă was a Captain, and in full command the 3rd Infantry Battalion.
-He earned distinction following the Battle of Mărășești: he was cited on October 11, 1916 for his "initiative and energy in holding on to a difficult position", and, on December 27, was made a Knight of the Order of the Star of Romania.
+By 1916, Coroamă was a captain, and in full command the 3rd Infantry Battalion.
+He earned distinction following the Battle of Mărășești: he was cited on October 11, 1916, for his "initiative and energy in holding on to a difficult position", and, on December 27, was made a Knight of the Order of the Star of Romania.
 He continued to receive other distinctions, including the Order of Michael the Brave 3rd Class (presented by Eremia Grigorescu) and various medals of the Allied countries.
 He was later an Officer of the Order of the Star of Romania.